 Considering the enormous diversity and complexity that have been documented by many authors including us, the usefulness of the common simplistic definition of the flower as an axis that bears sterile and fertile phyllomes (stamens and/or carpels) appears rather limited.
 Although many appendages found in flowers appear phyllomic (leaf homologues), others may be caulomic (stem homologues) or more or less intermediate between phyllomes, caulomes and other categories such as branches.
 Therefore, understanding the enormous structural diversity in terms of a continuum between these categories appears closer to reality than a purely categorical approach.

-One reason, among others, why the common simplistic definition of the flower persists to a great extent: patterns that contradict this simplistic definition are forced to conform to it by means of the concept of “congenital fusion.”
+One reason, among others, why the common simplistic definition of the flower as a modified short shoot persists to a great extent: patterns that contradict this simplistic definition are forced to conform to it by means of the concept of “congenital fusion.”
 But this kind of “fusion” refers to a variety of processes, some of which misrepresent developmental and evolutionary processes, referring to fusion where none is observable (Sattler 1974, 1978).
 Instead one or several of the following developmental and evolutionary processes may have been operative:

 1. Change of the relative position of primordial inception (spatial shifting), which leads to heterotopy (that may be related to ectopic gene expression);

 2. Change of timing (temporal shifting), which implies heterochrony;